Punjab State Information Commission: Powers and Functions

 The commission under powers granted to it can secure from the public authorities compliance of any of its decisions.

 Commission is duty bound to receive and conduct enquiry into any complaint received from any person.

-The commission can call for and examine any record which it considers necessary and is under the possession of the public authority and any such record should not be withheld from it on any grounds during the inquiry of a complaint.

-The commission has the power of the civil court during the course of enquiry and in respect of the following matters:

-Any complaint which requires the discovery and inspection of documents relating to it.

-Powers exercised for issuing summons requiring examination of any witnesses or related documents or any other prescribed matters relating to complaint.
+The commission has civil judicial authority for issuing summons requiring examination of any witnesses or related documents or any other prescribed matters relating to complaint.

 Any provision under which summons were issued and as per which attendance is required of persons and requires them to give written or oral evidence under an oath and producing documents or other details relevant to it.

 Provision requiring evidence on stamped affidavit.

 Powers relating to request from any court or office of any public record.

 Commission under the powers can recommend steps which can be taken for confirming to the provisions of the act if any public authority fails to do so.